It takes a village: ending FGM by creating new rituals

 Plan International began operating in Guinea in 1989 to address the biggest inequalities and violations of children’s rights.

 In Guinea there is a lack of education and health care.
 In addition, violations of children’s rights such as child marriage, female genital mutilation, child labour and abuse are commonplace.

-Our work aims to address these issues and contribute to the realisation of children’s rights.
+Our work aims to address these issues so children can realise their rights.

 Our key areas of work include:

 Quartier Kipé, face Lycée Kipé,

 +224 664 000 004 +224 631 405 942